aryarajeev000/E-Commerce-Website-/README.md

 The MongoDB connection is established using Mongoose, and environment variables are managed using the dotenv package.

 **User Authentication**
-User registration, login, and JWT-based authentication have been implemented.
+User Registration, login, and JWT-based authentication have been implemented.
 The backend uses bcrypt for password hashing and protects certain routes with middleware.

 **Category and Product Management**
 The admin can create, update, and delete categories and products.
 Image uploads are handled as part of the product creation process.